96 Is How Many Feet

 • Q: How do I convert feet back into inches?

 A: To convert feet to inches, you simply multiply the number of feet by 12 (since there are 12 inches in a foot).
-For example, 8 feet * 12 inches/foot = 96 inches.
+Here's one way to look at it: 8 feet * 12 inches/foot = 96 inches.

 • Q: Are there other units of length besides inches and feet?